 Even employers who don't offer major medical to part-time workers often provide something: an EAP, a telehealth option, a discount program, a wellness initiative, or a bill negotiation service tucked somewhere in a vendor stack.

-- A simple front door that employees understand
+- A simple front door employees understand

 - Clear guidance on what to use first